Boulder08/chunknorris/README.md

 - Example: --scd-tonemap 0
 - Default: 0 for SDR, 1 for HDR sources

-**--scdthresh**: Defines the threshold for scene change detection in ffmpeg.
+**--scdthresh**: Defines the threshold for scene change detection in ffmpeg or PySceneDetect.
 Lower values mean more scene changes detected, but also more false detections.
-- Example: --ffmpeg-scd 0.4
+- Example: --scdthresh 0.4
-- Default: 0.3 for --scd-method 1 and 2, 1.25 for --scd-method 3 and 4
+- Default: 0.3 for --scd-method 1 and 2, 3.0 for --scd-method 3 and 4

 **--downscale-scd**: Set this parameter to enable downscaling in the scene change detection script using the factor set by the parameter.
 Applies if --scd-method is 1, 3 or 5.
 Improves performance a lot without much effect on accuracy.
 - Example: --downscale-scd 2
 - Default: 4

 **--decode-method**: Selects between avs2yuv64 or ffmpeg as the application that loads the encoding script and pipes to aomenc.
 There should not be a difference between the two, but in case of any problems, it might be a good idea to change the decoder.
-- --decode-method 0 uses avs2yuv64
+- --decode-method 0 uses avs2yuv64.
-- --decode-method 1 used ffmpeg
+- --decode-method 1 used ffmpeg.
 - Example: --decode-method 0
 - Default: 1